 Supplemental Security Income (SSI) is a federal program that provides a monthly check to low-income people who are:

-For disabled people who have never worked, or those who haven't worked enough in recent years to qualify for Social Security disability insurance (SSDI), SSI may be the only program available to them.
+For disabled people who've never worked, or those who haven't worked enough in recent years to qualify for Social Security disability insurance (SSDI), SSI may be the only program available to them.
 However, the SSI program is tough to qualify for financially, as it has very low income and asset limits.

+Most people who qualify for food stamps or Medicaid will also be eligible for SSI.
 To qualify for SSI, you must have "limited resources."
 Resources that SSI limits include:

 When Social Security is deciding if an applicant qualifies for benefits, they don't count your home, one vehicle, or personal effects (like wedding or engagement rings).
 For more detailed information about qualifying for SSI, please our articles about income limits and asset limits.